anderson-optimization/firebase-lib/docs/05-instantiating-for-angular-api.md

 ### Instantiating Resources for Angular Firebase API

-Instantiation process for Angular applications is almost the same as above.
-The only difference is that instead of supplying Firebase API's database instance, an `AngularFireDatabase` instance is provided to the `resourcesApisFactory()`.
-Perhaps the best Angular setup approach is to instantiate resources at the initialization of the application as follows.
+Instantiation process for Angular applications is almost the same as the one for Firebase API.
+The only difference is instead of supplying Firebase API's database instance, an `AngularFireDatabase` instance is provided to the `resourcesApisFactory()`.
+Firebase API's database instance is derived from `AngularFireDatabase` object.
+Perhaps the best Angular setup approach is to instantiate resources at the initialization of the application as shown below.

 **1. Include dependencies**